Donald Crowhurst: Departure and deception

-Over the course of November and December 1968, the hopelessness of his situation pushed him into an elaborate deception.
-He shut down his radio with a plan to loiter in the South Atlantic for several months while the other boats sailed the Southern Ocean, falsify his navigation logs, then slip back in for the return leg to England.
-As last-place finisher, he assumed his false logs would not receive the same scrutiny as those of the winner.
+Over the course of November and December 1968, the hopelessness of his situation pushed Crowhurst into an elaborate deception.
+He shut down his radio with a plan to loiter in the South Atlantic for several months while the other boats sailed the Southern Ocean, falsify his navigation logs, then slip back in behind the other contestants for the return leg to England.
+As last-place finisher, he assumed his false logs would not receive the same scrutiny as those of the winner, however he would retain some acclaim for supposed successful completion of the race and not risk forfeiture of his business (and home) under the terms of his financial obligation to Best.

 The approximate positions of the racers on 19 January 1969, including Crowhurst's claimed, assumed and actual positions.